Phoenix-Chen-Git/CCMU/README.md

 </table>

 Figure 4a.
 One Sample:
-A heatmap of a single input sample illustrates the input feature space, which includes chromatin accessibility (e.g., ATAC-seq), histone modifications, DNAse-seq, and sgRNA/off-site encodings across 23 sequence positions.
+A heatmap of a single input sample illustrates the input feature space, which includes chromatin accessibility (e.g., ATAC-seq, DNase-seq), histone modifications, other epigenetic features, and sgRNA/off-site encodings across 23 sequence positions.

 Figure 4b.
 Loss & Accuracy Over Iterations:
 The model shows rapid convergence of both loss and accuracy.
 Training and test losses decrease smoothly across 300 epochs, with training loss reaching ~0.1.
 Accuracy curves show high final values: ~0.95 for training and ~0.92 for testing, suggesting effective generalization.